iobook/ultralight/README.md

 ### Authentication
 Authentication is done via HTTP headers.
 The `X-Ultralight-Application-Id` header identifies which application you are accessing, and the `X-Ultralight-User-API-Key` header authenticates the endpoint.

-When you sign up for an account you will receive a User API Key and when you create a new application you will be given an Application API Key.
+When you sign up for an account you will receive a User API Key and when you create a new Application you will be given an Application API Key.

 ### Response Format